Independent African news, markets, culture and politics.

 Court adjourns Yahaya Bello’s trial to November 11 — Daily Nigerian

-The trial, which resumed on Monday, featured the continuation of the cross-examination of the fourth prosecution witness, Mashelia Arhyel, a compliance officer with Zenith Bank.
-Arhyel confirmed that multiple cash withdrawals were made from the Kogi State Government House Administration Account, with beneficiaries including several hotels.
-After the cross-examination, the prosecution called three additional witnesses from Ecobank, Keystone Bank, and Access Bank to testify.
+The trial resumed on Monday with the continuation of the cross‑examination of the fourth prosecution witness, Mashelia Arhyel, a compliance officer at Zenith Bank.
+Arhyel confirmed that multiple cash withdrawals were made from the Kogi State Government House Administration Account, with several hotels listed as beneficiaries.
+After his cross‑examination, the prosecution called three additional witnesses from Ecobank, Keystone Bank and Access Bank.

-The fifth prosecution witness, Jesutoni Akoni, a compliance officer with Ecobank, produced a statement of account that showed several deposits made by various individuals.
-The sixth prosecution witness, Mohammed Bello Hassan, a relationship officer with Keystone Bank, testified about a 100 million transfer into an account.
-The seventh prosecution witness, Olomotane Egoro, a compliance officer with Access Bank, provided 12 sets of documents in compliance with a subpoena.
+The fifth prosecution witness, Jesutoni Akoni, a compliance officer with Ecobank, produced a statement of account showing several deposits made by various individuals.
+The sixth witness, Mohammed Bello Hassan, a relationship officer with Keystone Bank, testified about a ₦100 million transfer into an account.
+The seventh witness, Olomotane Egoro, a compliance officer with Access Bank, submitted twelve sets of documents in compliance with a subpoena.

 Scroll to Top